Bon Jovi

-Bon Jovi has released 15 studio albums, five compilations and three live albums.
-They have sold more than 120 million records worldwide, making them one of the best-selling American rock bands, and performed more than 2,700 concerts in over 50 countries for more than 34 million fans.
-Bon Jovi was inducted into the UK Music Hall of Fame in 2006, and into the US Rock and Roll Hall of Fame in 2018.
-The band received the Award of Merit at the American Music Awards in 2004, and Jon Bon Jovi and Richie Sambora were inducted into the Songwriters Hall of Fame in 2009.
+Bon Jovi has been credited with bridging "the gap between heavy metal and pop with style and ease".
+The band has released 16 studio albums, five compilations and three live albums.
+They have sold more than 130 million records worldwide, making them one of the best-selling American rock bands, and performed 3000 concerts in 50 countries for 34 million fans.
+Bon Jovi was inducted into the UK Music Hall of Fame in 2006, and the US Rock and Roll Hall of Fame in 2018.
+The band received the Award of Merit at the American Music Awards in 2004.

 History

 Formation and "Runaway" (1980–1983)

 Jon Bon Jovi began performing music live in 1975, at the age of 13, playing piano and guitar with his first band, Raze.
 At 16, Jon met David Bryan and formed a band called Atlantic City Expressway.
 Still in his teens, Bon Jovi played in the band John Bongiovi and the Wild Ones at clubs such as the Fast Lane and opening for local acts.
 By 1980, he had formed another band, the Rest, and opened up for New Jersey acts such as Southside Johnny and the Asbury Jukes.
 Also in 1980, Jon recorded his first single, "Runaway" in his cousin's studio, backed up by studio musicians.
 The song was played by a local radio station on a compilation tape.